heaversm/electronics-repairability-scores/README.md

 You can additionally access the data [in Google Sheets here](https://docs.google.com/spreadsheets/d/1ZMOe5CCLjBTWuiOnP9nE8g-6txdh79Atkwqhzc9sp7A/edit#gid=0), where it may be a bit easier to work with / preview.

-I recorded a short walkthrough of the process of gathering this data
+[I've recorded a video of that process here](https://www.youtube.com/watch?v=BnJIcMfDQqc) in case it helps you compile data for your own purposes

 ## Goal